LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/target-audience.md

 * Social

 <br/>
 To target consumers arriving from an affiliate or external campaign, you can manually enter the sources (multiple sources can be entered in this section and if the consumer originates from any of them this condition will be applicable).

-Marketing source is an Engagement Attribute, for more information on reporting this attribute, please refer to the [relevant section](http://oavrxoiy0ht8aq.live.forestry.io:8080/If%20you%20want%20to%20specify%20an%20originating%20channel,%20you%20can%20select%20from%20the%20following%20options:%20%09*%20Direct%20%20%20%20%20*%20Display%20%20%20%20%20*%20Email%20%20%20%20%20*%20Paid%20search%20%20%20%20%20*%20Referral%20%20%20%20%20*%20Search%20%20%20%20%20*%20Social%20%20To%20target%20consumers%20arriving%20from%20an%20affiliate%20or%20external%20campaign,%20you%20can%20manually%20enter%20the%20%09sources%20(multiple%20sources%20can%20be%20entered%20in%20this%20section%20and%20if%20the%20consumer%20originates%20from%20any%20of%20them%20this%20condition%20will%20be%20applicable).Marketing%20source%20is%20an%20Engagement%20Attribute,%20for%20more%20information%20on%20reporting%20this%20attribute,%20please%20refer%20to%20the%20%5C%5Brelevant%20section%20in%20the%20Engagement%20Attributes%20guide%20on%20the%20Developer%20Community.%5C%5D(https://developers.liveperson.com/engagement-attributes-types-of-engagement-attributes.html)) in the Engagement Attributes guide on the Developer Community.
+Marketing source is an Engagement Attribute, for more information on reporting this attribute, please refer to the [relevant section] in the Engagement Attributes guide on the Developer Community.

 {:start="6"}
-6\. **Geo location:** Include or exclude consumers who are browsing your website or mobile app from specified countries, states, or cities as identified by their IP address.
+6. **Geo location:** Include or exclude consumers who are browsing your website or mobile app from specified countries, states, or cities as identified by their IP address.
 Start typing a location and then select from the displayed list.

 ![](/img/target-audience-3.png)

 {:start="7"}
-7\. **New or returning:** Select consumers who have either visited your website for the first time or who have visited your website before (returning consumers), based on their local browser data storage.
+7. **New or returning:** Select consumers who have either visited your website for the first time or who have visited your website before (returning consumers), based on their local browser data storage.

 	**Note:** this attribute is currently only supported for web engagements.

 {:start="8"}
-8\. **Customer info:** Target or exclude your consumers by their type (e.g. VIP, Platinum), or life cycle status (e.g. migrated, inactive).
+8. **Customer info:** Target or exclude your consumers by their type (e.g. VIP, Platinum), or life cycle status (e.g. migrated, inactive).
 * To add a customer status, click on the text box and type the status name e.g. VIP.
 A dropdown command will appear ‘+ Add VIP’ - clicking this will add the status to the list of options.
 You can enter up to 110 statuses.
 * To add a customer type, click on the text box and type the status name e.g. inactive.
 A dropdown command will appear ‘+ Add inactive’ - clicking this will add the type to the list of options.
 You can enter up to 110 types.
 * Clicking ‘Manage’ will open the full list of options you have added; from here you can edit and delete the entries.